enoquemaculuba/flutter_charts/README.md

 types and examples of how to custom components of the chart.

 _Note_: This is not an official Google product.
+Feel free to pitch in and contribute to this package!
+We welcome anyone who's interested.

 [![Travis CI Build Status](https://travis-ci.org/google/charts.svg?branch=master)](https://travis-ci.org/google/charts)